MayoCalc / Blog / Finance

 Your Debt-to-Income Ratio

-Lenders look at your debt-to-income ratio (DTI) when approving car loans.
-Your DTI is the percentage of your gross monthly income that goes to debt payments (mortgage, car loans, student loans, credit cards, etc.).
-Most auto lenders want a total DTI below 40-45%.
-If your DTI is already high from a mortgage and student loans, you may need to target a less expensive car.
+Lenders look at your debt-to-income ratio (DTI): what percentage of your gross monthly income goes to all debt payments.
+Most auto lenders want you under 40-45% total.
+If your mortgage and student loans already eat 35% of your income, the math doesn't leave much room for a car payment.
 Check your current DTI with the Debt-to-Income Calculator.

 What Car Fits Your Budget?